The JWST Mid-Infrared Instrument (MIRI) provides imaging and spectroscopic observing modes from 4.9 to 28.8 μm.

 FWHM = 0.314" × (λ/10 μm)

-Detectors: In contrast to other JWST instruments, which use HgCdTe infrared detector arrays, MIRI uses 3 arsenic-doped silicon (Si:Ar) IBC arrays, each with 1K × 1K pixels.
+- Detectors—in contrast to other JWST instruments, which use HgCdTe infrared detector arrays, MIRI uses three arsenic-doped silicon (Si:Ar) IBC arrays, each with 1K × 1K pixels.
 The MIRI detectors were developed specifically for JWST sensitivity requirements; MIRI, being most sensitive to thermal background of all the JWST instruments, is also the coldest instrument, actively cooled to its operating temperature of 7 K by a cryocooler.
 Since the cryocooler uses a two-stage closed-cycle design, there is no expendable cryogen.

 Medium-resolution spectrometer (MRS)